segmentio/segment-docs/src/partners/enable-with-segment.md

 3. Add `http://localhost:8888/auth/segment/callback` to the list of redirect URLs, and click **Save**.
    ![Step 7](images/enable-with-segment/step7.png)

    > You **must** specify `http://localhost:8888/auth/segment/callback` in the Developer Center list of redirect URLs.
-The redirect URLs serve as a whitelist.
-Without the whitelisted URL, the OAuth flow in the `partnerapp` won't work.
+The redirect URLs serve as an allow-list.
+If you don't add the URL to the allow-list, the OAuth flow in the `partnerapp` won't work.
 4. Optionally set a new scope.
 The options, from most to least restrictive are:
   * `destination/<SLUG>` (e.g. `destination/airship`) -- create or update a single destination type on a single source a user consents to.
 This allows you to manage a secret like `apiKey` on your company's destination automatically but nothing else.
 Note that you may need to update the scope to the right destination slug if your app name differs.
   * `workspace:read` -- read-only access to all the settings and metadata on a single workspace a user consents to.
 This allows you to build integrations like a dashboard that gets and displays a workspace event delivery metrics